 Pretty much the entire point of ROM and emulators.
 Old games that are no longer in print (usually anything from Playstation 2/Gamecube/Xbox era) are uploaded onto the internet for everyone to play.
 The big game companies did force a cease and desist order on various web sites that were caught distributing the games, but many others still host them.
 This caused the creation of services from the major game companies that lets people download old games at a price, such as Nintendo's Virtual Console, Sony's Playstation Network, and Microsoft's Xbox Live Arcade.

-Too Human and X-Men: Destiny, since Silicon Knights was ordered to seize all physical, unsold copies of the games, and destroy their game code (under the ruling in the Silicon Knights vs. Epic Games lawsuit that use of the Unreal Engine was unauthorized).
+Too Human and X-Men: Destiny, since Silicon Knights was ordered to seize all physical, unsold copies of the games, and destroy their game code (under the ruling in the Silicon Knights vs. Epic Games lawsuit that the former's use of the Unreal Engine was unauthorized).
 Too Human was removed from Games on Demand though both used and new copies of both games are extremely common and cheap online.
 This same lawsuit lead to three cancelled games, including the long awaitedEternal Darkness sequel.
+(Funnily enough, considering the aforementionned Marvel purge of December 2013, X-Men: Destiny would now theorically have to pass through both Epic Games and Disney/Marvel for completely different and unrelated reasons if it were to clear a rerelease.)

 Mega Man Legends 2 is a cult classic among the fanbase.
 The first game isn't too difficult to find- a good near-mint copy will usually run in the $10-30 range on Ebay.
 This includes the disc, instruction manual, and jewel case in immaculate condition.
 The same quality for a copy of Legends 2 will run you no less than $50, with most copies being over $100.
 Ebay is pretty much the best hope of finding the game at this point.